Deformations of Rational T-Varieties: Decompositions of Polyhedral Divisors

 We end this section with a corollary of theorem~\ref{thm:affinemainthm}: \begin{cor} Let $\D$ be a proper polyhedral divisor on $\mathbb{P}^1$ with affine locus.
-For each point $P\in\loc(\D)$ let $\DP=\sum \DP^s$ be an admissible Minkowski decomposition.
-Then the general fiber of the corresponding deformation $\pi$ has exactly the analytic singularities $\tv(\cone(\DP^s\times\{1\}))$. \begin{proof} This follows from the description of the general fiber from theorem~\ref{thm:affinemainthm} coupled with~\cite{suess08}, theorem~3.3. \end{proof} \end{cor}
+Consider some admissible decomposition of $\D$.
+Then the general fiber of the corresponding deformation $\pi$ has exactly the analytic singularities $\tv(\cone(\DP^i\times\{1\}))$ for $P\in\mcP$ and $0\leq i \leq r_P$, where $\tv(\cone(\DP^i\times\{1\}))$ is the toric singularity corresponding to the cone over the polyhedron $\DP^i$. \begin{proof} This follows from the description of the general fiber from theorem~\ref{thm:affinemainthm} coupled with~\cite{liendo:10a}, theorem~5.3. \end{proof} \end{cor}

 \begin{remark} In section 4 of~\cite{ilten08}, explicit equations were used to calculate the singularities in the general fiber for toric deformations of cyclic quotient singularities.
 Combining this with the description of affine toric deformations in the following section, the above corollary provides a way of doing this without using the equations.
-Furthermore, the above corollary can be applied to see whether a toric deformation, or more generally, a deformation of a $T$-variety, is a smoothing.
-Note that if $\D$ has complete locus, there cannot be any homogeneous degree $0$ smoothings (see~\cite{suess08}, proposition~3.1). \end{remark}
+Furthermore, the above corollary can be applied to see whether a toric deformation, or more generally, a $T$-deformation, is a smoothing.
+Note that if $\D$ has complete locus and $X(\D)$ is singular, no $T$-deformation can be a smoothing (see~\cite{liendo:10a}, proposition~5.1). \end{remark}